yjkedwards/circRNAFlow/quick_start_2/README.md

 So far the pipeline is developed and tested with *SLURM* and *local* executors with containers (either *docker* or *singularity*).
 This quick-start is intended for using SLURM, but by changing the profile, docker containers or the local executor could be used!

-### Quick Start Steps For Using the SLURM executor and singularity containers
+## Quick Start Steps For Using the SLURM executor and singularity containers

-1. Clone the repo and change to this directory
+#### 1. Clone the repo and change to this directory

 ```
 git clone https://github.com/yjkedwards/circRNAFlow.git
 cd circRNAFlow/quick_start_2
 ```

-2. Be sure that nextflow is installed and is in the path.
+#### 2. Be sure that nextflow is installed and is in the path.

 Nextflow is available [here](https://www.nextflow.io/ "Nextflow").
 The DSL2 version of the pipeline has been developed with version 23.10.0.

+####  3. Download test data.

-3. Download to this "quick_start_2" directory the test data from Zenodo using these three *links*:
+Download tests data to this "quick_start_2" directory the test data from Zenodo using these three *links*:

 * link1
 * link2